Programs

 Interfaith Spiritual Direction

-Several persons trained in spiritual diretion provide opportunities for you to explore the depth of your soul.
-We also provide programs for spiritual directors who desire an introduction to the faith traditions of the world.
-These programs are available for the individual or groups.
+Our spiritual directors invite anyone to explore the depth of their lives and souls.
+We also provide programs for spiritual directors who desire an introduction to the faith traditions of the World.
+We survey the spiritual approaches of the diverse faith traditions.
+These programs are designed for individuals or groups.

 Interfaith Reading Rooms

-We help establish Interfaith Reading Rooms in various loctions enabling visitors to appreciate and access the Faith Traditions of the World.
+We help and provide suggestions for establishing Interfaith Reading Rooms in various locations, enabling visitors to appreciate and access the World’s Faith Traditions.
 Our Centers also provide Reading Rooms arranged with books and appropriate artifacts for personal reflection and study.
+Reading Rooms can be established for a few hours or several days.

 Books in the Antioch Library